krakend/krakend-documentation/backends/amqp.md

 # Consumer
 The consumer retrieves messages from the queue when a KrakenD endpoint plugs to its AMQP backend.
 The recommendation is to connect consumers to `GET` endpoints.

+A single endpoint can consume messages from N queues, or can consume N messages from the same queue by adding N backends with the proper queue name.

 ## Example
 The needed configuration to run a consumer is: